tianyikillua/thesis-manuscript/readme.md

 ## PDF version

-An author-generated PDF version is available at [http://thesis.litianyi.me](http://thesis.litianyi.me).
+The official archived version is available at [http://thesis.litianyi.me](http://thesis.litianyi.me), where you can find also some detailed information concerning the defense of the current thesis.
+You can either download it directly [in the "Downloads" section](https://bitbucket.org/litianyi/thesis-manuscript/downloads/Thesis-Li.pdf) of the current repository.

 ## Figures